Skjeggy/dataing/2_semester/IKT204/Encapsulation and dencapsulatioon.md

 ## Engelsk

 When a message travels down through the different layers, it gets information appended to it known as headers.
+This is known as encapsulation.
 When the message goes through the transport layer, the message gets transport-layer header information appended.
 This header together with the original message is what constitutes a transport-layer segment.
-The same happens when the segment goes through the network layer ()
+The same happens when the segment goes through the network layer (forms a datagram), and when the datagram goes through the link layer (forms a frame).
+As the the now encapsulated message travels upwards through the layers en route to its destination, the headers